0xt4i/Parallel-Algorithm/Matrix Multiplication/README.md

 # ALGORITHM PARALLEL MATRIX MULTIPLICATION

-Main idea: To perform parallel multiplication of two square matrices A and B, each matrix is divided into four equal submatrices.
+Main idea: To perform parallel multiplication of two square matrices A and B , each matrix is divided into four equal submatrices.
 The recursive multiplication tasks are distributed across different processors.
 The resulting matrix 𝐶 is then assembled based on the following formula:

 $$
 \begin{aligned}